 Expedition System Basics

-One of the new features of the Client Update of October (tentative, but they did say it comes October!
-Remind me to remove this line and amend it when it's actually out) is the Forward Basecamp!
+One of the new features of the Client Update of October 22nd 2019, is the Forward Basecamp!
+Now you too can be a damned FOBBIT.
 From here you can organize and send out expeditions into the great uncharted wastes of the post apocalyptic hellscape that is the environment outside of major cities.
 The yellow and red zones.
 The place that the

 GDI Government has pretty much written off to be patrolled or reclaimed by people they have to pay less than the real Army.
 So, us.

 The camp is unlocked at Commander lvl20, so you may want to rush this.

 The Forward Basecamp#

 There's 4 facilities in the basecamp, but only 2 are upgradable.
 From the image, left to right, they are:

 - The Black Market - From which you can buy stuff with the resources you've gathered.